Timberland vs Simms: Put your best foot forward.

 Comfort on the Move: ideal for longer walks to remote streams.
 Cushioned and supportive even under heavier loads.

 Light.
-Really light for hiking boots.
-710gms light.
+710gms light per boot or less depending on size.
 That’s 25 ounces light for those of you in the USA.
 Ridiculous.

 A magical step in the back of the heel that was a revelation to me – makes taking the boots off a breeze.